Outdoor family meals come naturally with summertime. Whether you fire up the ‘Q’ or pack a lunch to go, nature is the best venue for food and fun.

-A favourite childhood game of mine with super simple rules.
-As a family, define an area of trees and one by one, take off to tag them all!
-The route is up to the runner while the rest will wait and time.
-Skills: agility, dynamic balance, and speed
+A favourite childhood game of mine with super simple rules: As a family, define an area of trees, and one by one, take off to tag them all!
+The route is up to the runner while the rest will wait and keep time.

 A great way to introduce any sport that uses a ball is to substitute a balloon instead.
 Balloon batting, balloon tennis, and balloon volleyball are all family-friendly picnic possibilities.

-Need some time to set-up the feast?
+Need some time to set up the feast?
 Send the kids off with empty pie pans to “make” a mud pie.
 The ingredients must come from nature and should include a crust, filling, topping and garnish.
-Tip: be sure to practice good hand washing before eating.
+Tip: be sure to practice good hand-washing before eating.

 If you have some spare blankets then this game is quite the “ride.”
 Partner up and start with one person sitting on the blanket and one person standing, blanket edge in hand.
 Race to the finish line by pulling your partner across the grass as quickly as possible.
 Extra challenge: go there and back by switching puller and rider halfway.
-Skills: pulling coordination of legs, arms and torso

 Have a playful picnic idea we should know about?
 Comment on this article or get social with us!

 2 responses to “6 ideas for an active family picnic”